Master Sergeant Percy John Fulton

 Section 1.
 Officers

-All Officers must be Regular Members in good standing of the Detachment and shall have a term limit of (2) years.
+b.
+All Elected Officers prior to election, must be Regular Members in good standing of the Detachment, and may serve in the same position for a maximum of 2 consecutive years.

 Senior Vice Commandant